scionproto/scion/doc/DRKeyInfra.md

 ### Key Store

 As a key store, we will use sqlite.
-It is already used on sciond and CS to cache certificates and TRCs.
+It is already used in sciond and CS to cache certificates and TRCs.

 The key store also stores the begin and end of an epoch for an individual key.
-Thus, key lookup would work by

 ### Offset Function